cyperfection/ansible-role-samba-insecure/README.md

 # Ansible Role: Samba insecure

 *DO NOT USE THIS ROLE!!!
-IT'S VERY UNSECURE!!!*
+IT'S VERY INSECURE!!!*
 Use only if you know what you are doing!

-An Ansible Role that installs a Samba service in a very unsecure way!
+An Ansible Role that installs a Samba service in a very insecure way!

     security = user
     share modes = yes